wix-playground/dapperdox/README.md

 For a GFM page to be treated as an overlay, it must contain the metadata `Overlay: true` at the start of the file (see [Supported Metadata](#supported-metadata)).

-There are two ways to overlay a reference page, globally, per-specification or on a page-by-page basis.
+There are three ways to overlay a reference page, globally, per-specification or on a page-by-page basis.
 Swaggerly will look at the following file patterns in the order defined below to find any appropriate overlays, and will stop once it finds one.
 For example `sections/[spec-ID]/reference/<API name>.md` takes precident over `sections/[spec-ID]/reference/api.md`.